laristra/tangram/doc/main_page.md

 # Details and Requirements

-At a minimum, portage requires:
+At a minimum, tangram requires:
 - A C++-11 compatible compiler; regular testing is performed with GCC 5.3+ and Intel 17+.
 - CMake 3.0+